This event will be held virtually. Timings to be announced.

 By popular demand, we will once again present two types of award categories – researched and nominated – both celebrating the success of those individuals and companies that are leading the way in IR across Europe.

 For our awards-by-research categories, companies do not submit nominations.
 Instead, hundreds of analysts and investors cast their votes and give their opinions on which companies provide the best IR service.
 For our awards-by-nomination categories, companies have the opportunity to nominate themselves or other publicly listed companies, free of charge, for aspects of IR that complement our awards by research.

 Our awards-by-research nominees are determined by the input of hundreds of analysts and portfolio managers, who give their opinions on which companies provide them with the best IR service in Europe.
-The 2020 research is now closed.
-For inquiries about the research process and timeline, please contact [email protected].

 The first thing to explain is that our awards by research are different from our awards by nomination: for our awards by research, companies do not submit nominations.
 The winners are identified by in-depth research and any publicly traded company is eligible to be considered.
 This survey is the only one of its kind to go directly to the investment community, via a combination of an electronic survey and one-to-one telephone interviews, canvassing the opinions of the people who matter to you most.

 The research survey for the 2020 awards is now closed.
 The research process includes us inviting your buy and sell-side analysts and portfolio managers to take part in the survey and the timeline is outlined below: